 It’s estimated that Google’s algorithm involves more than 200 ranking factors.
 The relationship between them determines the position on SERPs.

-Google doesn’t publically share these factors but has made some statements which reveal some secrets.
+Google doesn’t publically share these factors but has made some statements that reveal some secrets.
 Moreover, the market itself performs studies to determine the impact of specific actions on-page ranking.

 In general, we know that there are two types of ranking factors: on-page and off-page.

-Google evaluates these factors to understand what information the pages bring and, therefore, how to index them correctly.
+Google evaluates these factors to understand what information the pages offer and, therefore, how to index them correctly.